jAniceto/programming-notes/README.md

 * [Virtual enviroments](/python/virtual-environments.md)

-These notes contain excerpts, code snippets and examples from various sources including, but not limited to, Python Docs, The Hitchhiker’s Guide to Python and Stack Overflow users.
-Sources were not collected as this notes were intended for personal use.
+These notes contain excerpts, code snippets and examples from various sources including, but not limited to, Python Docs, The Hitchhiker’s Guide to Python, Real Python and Stack Overflow users.